tahvildari/toy-robot/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management

 ## Design
-The application designed in the way that covers all the business requirements and is flexible for any further changes.
+The application designed in the way that covers all the business requirements and is flexible for any further changes while keeping the solution simple.
 The **Command** design pattern is chosen for creating the toy robot application.

 The command pattern is a behavioural design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time.